Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Result

 \section{Result}

-We consider the one loop correction to the Higgs mass at first and fix two benchmark scenarios at large scales, such as $100$ TeV, $10^6$ TeV.
-In Fig:~\ref{fig:fig1} we show the model parameter space of $\lambda_1$ and $\lambda_4$, for which quadratic divergence cancels out exactly, making $\delta m_h^2=0$.
-The SM input parameters, such as ($g_W$, $y_t$, $g_Y$, $\lambda$) are determined at the benchmark scales by solving two loop Renormalized Group Equation (RGE)'s. $\lambda_1$ and $\lambda_4$ are varied in such a way that the Wilson Coefficients obey the perturbative limit and the running of the Wilson Coefficients from $\Lambda$ to the EW scale is not varied much.
-Note that, the tree level couplings ($\lambda$ and $\mu_H$) also get shifted due to the higher dimensional operators.
-The parameter $\lambda$ can not be more than O(1) and this puts an upper limit on the quantity, $\frac{\mu_{\Delta}^2}{2M^2}<O(1)$, where $\mu_\Delta=\frac{\sqrt{2}v_\Delta M^2}{v_H^2}$, in the limit of large masses of the triplet ($M$).
-Also, recent precission measurements of the $\rho$ parameter gives $\rho = 1.00038 \pm 0.00020$, resulting in $v_\Delta <2.56$ \cite{Ghosh:2022zqs}.
+In order to satisfy the Veltman condition, we consider the one loop correction to the Higgs mass ($\delta m_h^2$) and fix two benchmark scenarios at $\Lambda=100$ TeV and $\Lambda=10^6$ TeV.
+Then we figure out the model parameter space of $\lambda_1$ and $\lambda_4$, for which the quadratic divergence in $\delta m_h^2$ cancels out exactly.
+The SM input parameters: $g_W$, $y_t$, $g_Y$ and $\lambda$ are determined at $\Lambda$ by solving the two loop Renormalized Group Equation (RGE)'s. $\lambda_1$ and $\lambda_4$ are varied in such a way that the Wilson coefficients obey the perturbative limit and the running of the Wilson coefficients from $\Lambda$ to the Electroweak scale are smooth.
+The values of the tree level couplings ($\lambda$ and $\mu_H$) also shift due to the higher dimensional operators.
+The parameter $\lambda$ can not be more than $O(1)$ and this puts an upper limit on the quantity $\frac{\mu_{\Delta}^2}{2M^2}<O(1)$, where $\mu_\Delta=\frac{\sqrt{2}v_\Delta M^2}{v_H^2}$, in the limit of large scalar triplet mass.
+Also, precision measurements have set the value of the $\rho$ parameter to be in the range $1.00038 \pm 0.00020$ (ref).
+This constrains the {\it vev} of the triplet ($\Delta$) to be less than $2.56$ GeV\cite{Ghosh:2022zqs}.